evanlouie/gitops-promotion-workflow/README.md

 - A clusters Flux deployment points to a branch of the  clusters manifest repository.
 - Every application deployed to a cluster contains their own HLD and is hosted on their own Git repository.
 - Every application repository has at minimum 4 branches: `master`, `dev`, `stage`, `prod`
-- Every application repostiory contains a directory which contains their Fabrikate component definition.
+- Every application repository contains a directory which contains their Fabrikate component definition.

 ### The Workflow